bartvanhoey/BlazorViteDemo/README.md

 2. Open the `wwwroot` directory and copy the contents of `app.css` into our new `app.scss` file.
 3. Delete the default bootstrap folder and add the line `@import "bootstrap/scss/bootstrap";` to the top of `app.scss`.
-3. Copy the `favicon.png` to the `Client/public/` directory.
+4. Copy the `favicon.png` to the `Client/public/` directory.
+5. Open a terminal in the root of the project and run the following command:

+    ```bash
+        dotnet add package Vite.AspNetCore
+    ```

-4. Add the following to the top of the `Program.cs` file:
+6. Add the following to the top of the `Program.cs` file:

     ```csharp
     using Vite.AspNetCore;